RenderKit/ospray/doc/api.md

 variance of the rendered image, otherwise `inf` is returned.
 The estimated variance can be used by the application as a quality indicator and thus to decide whether to stop or to continue progressive rendering.

+### Progress and Cancel {-}

+To be informed about the progress of rendering the current frame the application can register a callback function of type

+    typedef int (*OSPProgressFunc)(void* userPtr, const float progress);

+via

+    void ospSetProgressFunc(OSPProgressFunc, void* userPtr);

+The provided user pointer `userPtr` is passed as first argument to the callback function^[That way applications can also register a member function of a C++ class together with the `this` pointer as `userPtr`.] and the reported progress is in (0–1].
+If the callback function returns zero than the application requests to cancel rendering, i.e. the current `ospRenderFrame` will return at the first opportunity and the content of the frambuffer will be undefined.
+Therefore, better clear the framebuffer with `ospFrameBufferClear` then before a subsequent call of `ospRenderFrame`.

+Passing `NULL` as `OSPProgressFunc` function pointer disables the progress callback.